Service health and continuity

 Message Center communications

-For more information, visit the New Office 365 admin tools blog post.
+For more information, see the Office 365 Service Communications API reference.

 Microsoft's commitment to continuous improvement involves analysis of unplanned customer-impacting service incidents to minimize future recurrence.